 You are free to take up an internship opportunity which is different to what you may be studying in as long as the company sees that you have the appropriate skills to perform the role.
+The job scope must be arts, design and media related.
 For e.g. a product design student taking up visual communication roles.
 However, do take note that the job scope of your internship must still be related to the arts, design and media discipline.

 Unfortunately, no. Only internships taken up at the end of your third year between May to end of July are eligible for academic units (AU).
 All internships taken outside of the third year internship programme are considered as personal self-enrichment placements and will not be eligible for credits.